 A letter from a fictitious patient asking for advice about the MMR vaccine was emailed to homeopaths, chiropracters and GPs.
 After the reply was received the recipients were told of the purpose of the project at which point over a quarter of the CAM practitioners withdrew.
 Final response rates were: homeopaths -

-Schoen, A.M., (2000) Results of a survey on educational and research programs in complementary and alternative veterinary medicine at veterinary medical schools in the United States J Am Vet Med Assoc Vol. 216 pp. 502–509
+Schoen, A.M.
+(2000) ‘Results of a survey on educational and research programs in complementary and alternative veterinary medicine at veterinary medical schools in the United States’, Journal of American Veterinary Medical Association, vol. 216, pp. 502–509.

 “Currently, few veterinary schools offer educational or research programs in CAVM.
 Veterinary schools are aware of the interest in CAVM and acknowledge a lack of educational and research programs in these areas.
 More veterinary schools are in the process of developing educational and research programs in various aspects of CAVM."

-Scott, D.W., Miller, W.H., Senter, D.A., et al. (2002) Treatment of canine atopic dermatitis with a commercial homeopathic remedy: a single-
+Scott, D.W., Miller, W.H., Senter, D.A., et al. (2002) ‘Treatment of canine atopic dermatitis with a commercial homeopathic remedy: a single-

 “A commercial homeopathic remedy and a placebo were administered orally as individual agents to 18 dogs with atopic dermatitis.
 The pruritus was reduced by less than 50% in only 2/18 dogs; 1 of these dogs was receiving the homeopathic remedy, the other was receiving the placebo.
 One dog vomited after administration of the homeopathic remedy.”

-Yet again, no evidence that homeopathy works - makes me sick too.
+Yet again, no evidence that homeopathy works.

-Sehon, S., and Stanley, D., (2010) Evidence and simplicity: why we should reject homeopathy, Journal of Evaluation in Clinical Practice Vol. 16, no. 2 pp 276-281
+Sehon, S. and Stanley, D. (2010) ‘Evidence and simplicity: why we should reject homeopathy’, Journal of Evaluation in Clinical Practice, vol. 16, no. 2, pp 276-